Functions

 - Prints the result, formatted as:

-Your number multiplied by 1.5 is: <RESULT_HERE>
+Your number multiplied by 1.5 is: <RESULT_HERE>- Follow the course’s style guidelines.

 - Avoid writing a single function that both interacts with the terminal and performs mathematical calculations.
 Instead, separate tasks into distinct functions to improve clarity and reusability.